-An increasing body of evidence very clearly demonstrates sprawl is bankrupting communities.
-That we can’t keep up with liabilities associated.
-(The 5 stages of municipal distress)
+An increasing body of evidence very clearly demonstrates that suburban-style development is bankrupting communities.
+We can’t keep up with the liabilities associated.
+(See the 5 stages of municipal distress.)

 It boils down to this: There are always two things to consider.
 Revenue & Liabilities.
-Very basic exercise that is rarely conducted on the planning level.
-One that should be done over multiple life cycles beyond the initial windfall.
-And one that is linked to land use planning.
+This very basic exercise that is rarely conducted on the planning level should be done over multiple life cycles beyond the initial windfall.
+It is linked to land use planning.

 Land owners have property rights.
 But so do neighbors.
 Communities are NOT obligated to zone for uses that will inevitably lead to tax increases.
-This is the smart math of smart growth.
-And it MUST be be taken into account when considering zoning.
+This is smart math and it MUST be be taken into account when considering zoning.

 Below are some Lower Mac examples.
-I’m preparing a followup post of more local examples and also others from different places including mixed use which we don’t have here.
+I’m preparing a followup post of more local examples and also others from different places including mixed-use buildings, which we don’t have here.
 This will include uses we can zone for and concentrate on to “balance the books”.
-Years ago Lower Mac once had a commercial problem in that we didn’t have any.
-Problem was and remains the commercial we’ve built is the lowest quality and lowest ROI.
+The commercial developments we’ve built in Lower Mac are the lowest quality and lowest ROI.

-All examples show revenue/acre at Lower Macungie’s .33 millage rate.
-The same ratios in terms of ROI apply across the taxing spectrum.
-School, County & Local.
+All examples below show revenue/acre at Lower Macungie’s .33 millage rate.
+The same ratios in terms of ROI apply across the taxing spectrum—School, County & Local.
 School District activists often support “chasing ratables” at all costs.
-But the flaw of that is the municipal gov’t is left carrying the bag paying the price of sprawl.
+But the flaw of that is the municipal gov’t is left carrying the bag paying, the price of sprawl.
 We can’t rob Peter to pay Paul.
-The district also need to be a partner focusing efforts on higher value ROI uses.
-Land is inevitably a finite resource and given we’ve wasted so much on low value uses as we approach build out this becomes more critical.
+The district also needs to be a partner focusing efforts on higher value ROI uses.
+Land is inevitably a finite resource and given that we’ve wasted so much on low value uses as we approach build-out. this becomes more critical.

-Commercial land use in the village of East Texas.
-Converted office building reuse of old home stock.
-Set in the traditional context this land use generates the highest returns in dollars, the highest jobs per acre and has the least negative impacts and was funded with 0 public dollars.
+This is commercial land use in the village of East Texas.
+A converted office building reuses old home stock.
+Set in the traditional context, this land use generates the highest returns in dollars, the highest jobs per acre and has the least negative impacts and was funded with 0 public dollars.
 It’s located on shared infrastructure with the rest of the village.

-In traditional neighborhood commercial car trips are drastically reduced.
+In traditional neighborhoods, commercial car trips are drastically reduced.
 Infrastructure is shared and costs therefore drastically reduced.
-Not only is this the best “bang for our buck” but the investment by the community is relatively small comparable to other less productive land uses.
-If the township would spend a fraction of what it spends to support less financially productive land uses on our village and neighborhood commercial zones the return in dollars and cents for the township, school and county would be doubled or more.
+Not only is this the best “bang for our buck,” but the investment by the community is relatively small compared to other less productive land uses.
+If the township would spend a fraction of what it spends to support less financially productive land uses on our village and neighborhood commercial zones, the return in dollars and cents for the township, school and county would be doubled or more.